 - Damage your reputation and credibility

 Aside from preventing attacks, security plans also help you prepare for swift response and recovery.
-In the event that your site is compromised or attacked, having an established security plan makes the recovery process easier and faster than it otherwise would be.
+If your site is compromised or attacked, having an established security plan makes the recovery process easier and faster.

 How to Create a Foolproof Security Plan for Your WordPress Site (4 Key Tips)

-With that in mind, let’s take a look at four key tips you can follow to create a foolproof security plan for your WordPress site.
+With that in mind, let’s examine four critical tips for creating a foolproof security plan for your WordPress site.

 1. Conduct a Security Risk Assessment

-The first step in protecting your site from potential threats, both internal and external, is understanding what they are.
+The first step in protecting your site from potential threats, both internal and external, is understanding them.
 You can do this by conducting a security risk assessment.

-Risk assessments help you identify potential threats, as well as assess your site’s vulnerabilities.
+Risk assessments help you identify potential threats and assess your site’s vulnerabilities.
 By gaining insight into your site’s strengths and weaknesses, you can determine the level of security needed to keep its data safe.

-When conducting a risk assessment, you’ll want to focus on a few important questions, such as:
+When conducting a risk assessment, you’ll want to focus on a few critical questions, such as:

 - What are your site’s most valuable assets (client and payment information, sensitive data, etc.)?